Agrippa Hull

-Agrippa Hull (March 7, 1759 – May 21, 1848) was an African-American patriot who served as an orderly to Tadeusz Kościuszko, a Polish military officer, engineer and nobleman, for five years during the American Revolutionary War.
-He served for a total of six years and two months.
-After the war, he received a veteran's pension.
-It was signed by George Washington, and he treasured it for the rest of his life.
-Born free in Northampton, Massachusetts, in 1759 in the middle of the Seven Years' War, Hull became the most significant black landowner in Stockbridge, where he lived after the Revolutionary War.
-He lived to the age of eighty-nine.
+Agrippa Hull (March 7, 1759 – May 21, 1848) was an American patriot who served as an orderly to Tadeusz Kościuszko, a Polish military officer, engineer and nobleman, for five years during the American Revolutionary War.
+After the war, he received a veteran's pension and retired to Stockbridge, where he became known as the most prominent black landowner.

 Early life, education, military service

+Hull was born free on March 7, 1759 in Northampton, Massachusetts.
+His name was said to be derived from Herod Agrippa II, a biblical figure from the New Testament.

-At eighteen years old, Hull enlisted in 1777 for six years to fight with the Patriots.
+At eighteen years old, in 1777, Hull enlisted to fight with the Patriots for six years.
 For nearly five years, he was a personal aide for Tadeusz Kościuszko, the Polish engineer and nobleman who was essential to Continental defences.
 He also assisted the medical corps in caring for the sick and wounded.
 In the last two years, he worked with doctors and was trained to perform simple operations, including amputations of body parts and fixing broken bones.

-Impressed with Hull and other African Americans in the Continentals, Kościuszko became a strong supporter of abolitionism.
-In 1798 Kościuszko named his friend Thomas Jefferson as executor of his will; he intended to use his American estate to purchase freedom for black slaves, including those of Jefferson, and provide them with vocational training and land to be able to provide for themselves and their families.
-But, after he died in 1817, neither the elderly Jefferson nor another executor carried out his plans.
+Impressed with Hull and other black Continental soldiers, Kościuszko became a strong supporter of abolitionism.
+In 1798, Kościuszko named his friend Thomas Jefferson as executor of his will; he intended to use his American estate to purchase freedom for black slaves, including those of Jefferson, and provide them with vocational training and land to be able to provide for themselves and their families.
+However, after he died in 1817, neither the elderly Jefferson nor another executor carried out his plans.
 The funds were eventually transferred in 1852 to his heirs in Poland.